 Turkey Creek Bridge was heralded as a masterpiece in its day.
 This bridge was praised highly, and it was said that it would last forever.
 The bridge certainly was a first-class job, and was recognized as one of the most substantial bridges in the county.

 C. C. Jamison himself modestly observed that Turkey Creek Bridge was a good value for the money.
 At $1,000, C. C. Jamison said it was notably less expensive than an equivalent concrete bridge.

 A Substantial Structure

 The bridge certainly is substantial-looking.
 Most of the stones used are very large, and the arches are quite thick.
 This coupled with the arches’ relatively modest span gives the whole bridge a very heavy appearance.
-Turkey Creek Bridge remains as a tribute to C. C. Jamison’s quality, enduring work, and a tribute to Butler County’s unprecedented stone arch bridge building campaign.
+Though there is evidence of some slight damage to the upstream face of this bridge, the Turkey Creek Bridge remains as a tribute to C. C. Jamison’s quality, enduring work, and a tribute to Butler County’s unprecedented stone arch bridge building campaign.